 Member, TRB Peer Review Panel, of the Panama Canal Expansion Study, for the U.S. Department of Transportation Maritime Administration, 2012-2013.
-Two reports, the Phase 1 released November 25, 2013.
-Release date of the second remains unknown but was originally scheduled for 2014.
+The Phase 1 report was released November 25, 2013.

 Chair, Ad-Hoc Expert Meeting on Assessing Port Performance at United Nations Conference on Trade and Development, Geneva, Switzerland, December 12, 2012.

 Member, Marine Board Workshop Committee on Safe Navigation in the Arctic, held October 15-16, 2012 in Seattle.
 The final report was released 11 April 2013.
 Click on the link above for the summary report.

 Secretariat, Expert Review Panel on a Yarmouth-U.S. Ferry Service, for the Province of Nova Scotia, 2012.
 The report is available by clicking on the link.
 The successful bidder started service May 2014.
 That service functioned for two years using a ship type not recommended by the panel and the contract was not renewed at the end of two years.
 A new bidder, Bay Ferries, now has a contract for 10 years, again using a ship type not recommended by the panel.
 Service was postponed in summer of 2019 when the permits were not issued at the Bar Harbor ME terminal and yet the service is funded by the Government of Nova Scotia.
 Interesting reading.

 Rapporteur for Panel, Supply Chains and Gateways in Volatile Markets, International Transport Forum 2009 on Transport for a Global Economy: Challenges and Opportunities in a Downturn, Joint Transport Research Centre of the Organisation for Economic Cooperation and Development, Leipzig, May 26-29, 2009.